bookofproofs/bookofproofs.github.io/_sources/history/17th-century/heuraet.md

 * Huygens realised the significance of van Heuraet's work and tried to claim credit for being first to discover another special case.
 * Van Heuraet had basically allowed Huygens his priority for the special cases to draw a line under the dispute and calm matters down.
 * If nothing else, Huygens strenuous attempts to gain some credit for van Heuraet's discovery tells us how significant he felt it to be.
-* he shared that letter with van Heuraet, with whom he then associated.
 * Even if this lesser claim by Huygens is true, it does not take anything away from van Heuraet.
 * Certainly examining all the correspondence which survives, seeing van Heuraet's reaction to Huygens claims and also van Schooten's support for van Heuraet, all suggest that he was not directly influenced by Huygens' special cases.
 * Certainly Huygens stressed the superiority of van Heuraet's methods over those of William Neile, simply, one supposes, because of his claim to have influenced van Heuraet.